Understanding Maximum Drawdown

 What is a Good Maximum Drawdown?

-There’s no such a thing as a “good” maximum drawdown.
-Acceptable maximum drawdown will vary by trader.
+There’s no such thing as a “good” maximum drawdown.
+The acceptable maximum drawdown will vary by the trader.
 Many new independent traders strive to have a low maximum drawdown.
 But with low risk also comes low rewards.
 If you are OK with that, then low drawdowns should be one of your goals.
 However, if you want to see higher returns, then you will usually have to endure higher drawdowns.